 MANUFACTURERS

 All equipment and components shall be the manufacturer's current model.
-The materials, appliances, equipment and devices shall be tested and listed by a nationally recognized approval agency for use as part of a protected premises protective signaling (fire alarm) system.
+The materials, appliances, equipment, and devices shall be tested and listed by a nationally recognized approval agency for use as part of a protected premises protective signaling (fire alarm) system.
 The authorized representative of the manufacturer of the major equipment, such as control panels, shall be responsible for the satisfactory installation of the complete system.

 Subject to compliance with project requirements, manufacturers offering Products which may be incorporated in the Work include the following: